wynterl/federated-learning-lib/README.md

 ## Ongoing effort

 This is an ongoing effort.
-We plan to update this repo as new functionality is added frequently.
+We plan to update this repo frequently as new functionality is added.

 ## License